-If you’re looking for a watch that has multisport functions, this should be at the top of your list.
+If you’re looking for a watch with multisport functions, this should be at the top of your list.
 Garmin is a trusted brand when it comes to smartwatches for sports, so you’re sure that you’ll have some of today’s best technology.

 The Garmin Quatix 5 is built on the powerful Fenix 5 platform, a smartwatch designed for use in the water.
 This is a good option if you want a more affordable version of the Quantix since the price has dropped since the release of the newers version 6.

 This powerful GPS marine smartwatch has a heart rate monitor (it’s wrist-based, so you don’t need to use a chest strap).
 Aside from the boat features, this model also has functions for a wide array of sports (i.e. running, hiking, biking, swimming, etc.)

 Garmin has dozens of models for different sports and fitness activities, but the reason why the Quantix model made our list is that it has Garmin SailAssist™ Capabilities that allow the user to have a virtual starting line.
 There is also a tack assist and a race countdown timer.

 This one is excellent on water, but it’s equally efficient on dry land too.
-Its simple design is also excellent for daily wear.
+Its simple design is also perfect for daily wear.